Resources

 Responsible Marketing

-Responsible marketing is marketing that respects the planet, people, and socio-economic constraints.
-In a context of global change, it drives:
+Responsible marketing is a form of engaged marketing that respects the planet, people and socio-economic constraints.
+In a context of global change, it drives :

-- The transition of organizations towards value-creation models that meet the challenges of sustainable development.
+- the transition of people, organizations and communities towards value-creation models that meet the challenges of sustainable development.

-Responsible marketing improves the environmental, social, and economic impacts associated with the life cycle of products and services: sourcing, manufacturing or conceptual design, distribution or implementation, use, and end-of-life.
+Responsible marketing improves the environmental, social and economic impacts associated with the lifecycle of offers: study and analysis, design of offers and strategies, acquisition, manufacture or conceptualization, implementation or distribution, use, improvement and end-of-life.

 Visit the Success With Responsible Marketing platform (in French only)